Get the emotional support needed

 In addition to our general caregiver support groups, we also offer several groups to fit the needs of particular groups.

 Support groups designed specifically for caregivers within the African-American community.
-For more information on these groups, contact: Charlotte facilitator, Juanita, at 202.321.0845 and Greensboro facilitator, Latonja, at 336.478.7417.
+NOTE: This group is meeting virtually currently.
+For more information on this group, contact: Charlotte facilitator, Juanita, at 202.321.0845.

 Frontotemporal Degeneration (FTD) Caregiver Group